microsoft/vscode-docs/docs/azure/mongodb.md

 ---
 # Working with MongoDB

-Visual Studio Code has great support for working with [MongoDB](https://www.mongodb.com/what-is-mongodb) databases.
-Through the [MongoDB for VS Code](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode) extension, you can create, manage and query MongoDB databases from within VS Code.
+Visual Studio Code has great support for working with [MongoDB](https://www.mongodb.com/what-is-mongodb) databases, whether your own instance or in [Azure with MongoDB Atlas](https://www.mongodb.com/cloud/atlas/azure-mongodb?utm_campaign=marketplace&utm_source=&utm_medium=marketplace).
+With the [MongoDB for VS Code](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode) extension, you can create, manage and query MongoDB databases from within VS Code.

 ## Install the extension